I’m a little bit…lost. Olfactory-wise, that is.

 Anyway…I might still buy Baccarat Rouge and Sylt.
 En Passant in the Spring.

 …Meanwhile I’ll let my olfactory senses develop more.
-No matter how many things you’ve smelled you should always try to keep cultivating that sense of you love collecting and appreciating perfume.
-Aside from the shipping waste samples are totally underrated.
+No matter how many things you’ve smelled you should always try to keep cultivating that sense if you love collecting and appreciating perfume.
+Aside from the shipping waste samples are totally underrated…

 Sorry if I’m boring you with this slightly pedantic post if you’re not a “hater” (they weirdly never seem to tire of reading every dang thing I write apparently). *laugh* Something better next time.